alexieyizhe/uni-notes/2A/CS 246/Notes/2018-11-08-exceptions+observer_decorator_patterns.md

     string desc() { return component->desc() + " with Stuffed Crust"; }

 };

-// similarly for other subclasses like toppings, dipping sauce, etc
+// code is similar for other subclasses like toppings, dipping sauce, etc
 ```